giz-t-hub/Germany_Indicators/README.md

     <td valign="top">New registrations (2024) &amp; H1 2025</td>
     <td valign="top">
       H1 2025: <br><br>
-      248 726 new batteryelectric passenger cars registered (17.7 % of all new passengercar registrations)<br><br>
+      248 726 new battery electric passenger cars registered (17.7 % of all new passengercar registrations)<br><br>
-      Overall passengercar registrations were 4.7 % lower than a year earlier, the halfyear total of ≈ 1.40 million cars was still the secondhighest since 2020.<br><br>
+      Overall passenger car registrations were 4.7 % lower than a year earlier, the halfyear total of ≈ 1.40 million cars was still the second highest since 2020.<br><br>
       Regional and environmental highlights: Bavaria recorded the most BEV registrations (50 714), followed by North RhineWestphalia (50 558) and BadenWürttemberg (38 699).<br><br>
       Average CO₂ emissions of new cars fell to 109.6 g/km, a reduction of 11.1 % compared with the previous year.<br><br>
       2024:<br><br>